limengran98/CHMR/README.md

 Create a folder named `raw_data` and extract the pretraining data into it.

-Create a folder named `raw_data` and extract the pretraining data into it.

 **Download** the dataset from the following Baidu Netdisk link:

 Link: https://pan.baidu.com/s/1vU0fVglugG0qe8QmduKt9g